How to Apply

-Must be a graduate student pursuing a Master of Public Administration in the School of Government and Public Policy, with professional experience in and/or demonstrating commitment to public sector budgeting/economics/ finance.
+Must be a graduate student pursuing a Master of Public Administration in the School of Government and Public Policy, with professional experience in and/or demonstrated commitment to public sector budgeting/economics/ finance.

 William Hibbs Scholarship

-Must be a student majoring in Criminal Justice Studies at the end of your junior year and have one of the three highest cumulative gradesaverages among juniors majoring in Criminal Justice Studies.
+Must be a student majoring in Criminal Justice Studies at the end of your junior year and have one of the three highest cumulative grade averages among juniors majoring in Criminal Justice Studies.

 Lee Rupert Scholarship

-Must be an upper division or graduate student in the area of criminal justice.
-Involvement in extracurricular activities in criminal justice will be given preference.
+Must be an upper-division or graduate student in the area of criminal justice.
+Involvement in extracurricular activities related to criminal justice will be given preference.

 William McConnico Scholarship

-Must be an upper division student majoring in Public Administration.
-Scholarship selected on the basis of character, grade average not below 3.0, and interest in professional advancement.
+Must be an upper-division student majoring in Public Administration (or Public Management & Policy).
+Scholarship selected on the basis of character, grade average at least 3.0, and interest in professional advancement.

 Charles Brady and Adela Maldonado Scholarship

-Must be in junior or senior standing and majoring in Political Science.
-Recipient will be selected on a basis of academic excellence, future promise, and financial need.
+Must be a junior or senior majoring in Political Science.
+The recipient will be selected on a basis of academic excellence, future promise, and financial need.
 You must also be a graduate of an Arizona high school and citizen of the United States.